Exercise and Physical Activity: Getting Fit for Life

-Keeping your muscles in shape helps prevent falls that cause problems like broken hips.
+Keeping your muscles strong can help with your balance and prevent falls and fall-related injuries.
 You are less likely to fall when your leg and hip muscles are strong.

 - Do things to help your balance.
 Try standing on one foot, then the other.
-If you can, don't hold on to anything for support.
+If at first you need support, hold on to something sturdy.
+Work your way up to doing the exercises without support.
 Get up from a chair without using your hands or arms.
-Every now and then walk heel-to-toe.
+Try the heel-to-toe walk.
 As you walk, put the heel of one foot just in front of the toes of your other foot.
 Your heel and toes should touch or almost touch.

 Almost anyone, at any age, can do some type of physical activity.
-You can still exercise even if you have a health condition like heart disease or diabetes.
+You can still exercise even if you have a health condition like heart disease, arthritis, chronic pain, or diabetes.
 In fact, physical activity may help.
 For most older adults, brisk walking, riding a bike, swimming, weight lifting, and gardening are safe, especially if you build up slowly.
-But, check with your doctor if you are over 50 and you aren't physically active.
-Other reasons to check with your doctor before you exercise include:
+If you have any symptoms that haven’t been diagnosed, or if you have a chronic condition that is not being monitored by a doctor, check with your doctor before beginning an exercise routine.
+You can always talk to your doctor if it makes you more comfortable when starting to be active.

 Here are some things you can do to make sure you are exercising safely: